unmtransinfo/Badapple2/snakemake/README.md

 2. (Optional) Move the downloaded files above to a different directory.
 3. Modify the file paths in `config.yaml` to match your system
     * You really only need to modify `BASE_DATA_DIR`, `ASSAY_DATA_DIR`, `PUBCHEM_DATASOURCES_CSV`, `DRUG_CENTRAL_FILE`, and `LOCAL_PUBCHEM_DIRECTORY`.
+    * **NOTE:** Do not use spaces (' ') or other whitespace in any file names/paths.
+It will cause issues with paths being interpreted as multiple arguments.

 ## Commands